peteroupc/peteroupc.github.io/exporand.md

 <a id=Relation_to_Constructive_Reals></a>
 ### Relation to Constructive Reals

 Partially-sampled random numbers are related to a body of work dealing with so-called "constructive reals" or "recursive reals", or operations on real numbers that compute an approximation of the exact result to a user-specified number of digit places.
 For example, in Hans-J. Boehm's implementation (Boehm 2020)[^16], (Boehm 1987)[^17], each operation on "constructive reals" (such as addition, multiplication, `exp`, `ln`, and so on) is associated with a function `f(n)` (where `n` is usually 0 or greater) that returns an integer `m` such that `abs(m/pow(2, n) - x) < 1/pow(2, n)`, where `x` is the exact result of the operation.
 As suggested in Goubault-Larrecq et al. (2021)[^18], there can also be an operation that samples the digits of a uniform random variate in [0, 1] and gives access to approximations of that variate, sampling random digits as necessary.
-Similarly, operations of this kind can be defined for PSRNs (including uniform PSRNs and exponential PSRNs).
+Similarly, operations of this kind can be defined to access approximations of the value stored in a PSRN (including a uniform or exponential PSRN), sampling digits for the PSRN as necessary.

 <a id=Sampling_Uniform_and_Exponential_PSRNs></a>
 ## Sampling Uniform and Exponential PSRNs